Cysharp/UniTask/README.md

 PlayerLoopHelper.Initialize(ref playerLoop);
 ```

-You can diagnostic UniTask's player loop is ready by `PlayerLoopHelper.IsInjectedUniTaskPlayerLoop()`.
-And also `PlayerLoopHelper.DumpCurrentPlayerLoop` shows current all playerloop to console.
+You can diagnose whether UniTask's player loop is ready by calling `PlayerLoopHelper.IsInjectedUniTaskPlayerLoop()`.
+And also `PlayerLoopHelper.DumpCurrentPlayerLoop` logs all current playerloops to console.

 ```csharp
 void Start()